ukozdan/S4OQ/README.md

 - replacing all textures with high res versions as close as possible to originals.
 Yes, even the Shoalin Cyborgs Vs Ninja Pirates VII poster!
 - If deviating from original then honour the colour, saturation, brightness and general feel
 - virtually nothing in S4TSS is clean and new, so some dirt and wear is required
+- Be aware and preserve original alpha channel; it appears to be used for opacity, reflection, highlights and illumination.
+If the texture changes then the alpha channel may need changing too.

 ### SwatEd/Photoshop